AshCatchEmAll/NightWatch/README.md

 ### Node.js
 - Fork this repl : https://repl.it/@GottaCatchEmAll/montainNodeRepl#index.js
-- Update the url's to fit your username and node.js replit name
+- Update the url's to fit your username and golang replit name